-Α • N C , Size , Type , Volt , Other Number of cables (Optional) - Number of Cond.
-Conductor Size Conductor Type Voltage Rating Other
+Α - N С + BND , Size , Type , Volt , Other Number of cables (Optional) - Number of Cond.
+Bonding Conductor (Optional) Conductor Size Conductor Type Voltage Rating Other

-Where,
+Where.

-, Α is the number of cables in parallel.
+€, Α is the number of cables in parallel.
 For many applications, this is one (1) and therefore is omitted.
 N is the number of individual conductors in the cable or conduit.
-Include neutral conductors as applicable, unless the neutral conductor is a different size. С is the letter C, to indicate "Conductors" Size is the conductor size in AWG or kcmil. Туре is the cable / wire type.
+Include neutral conductors as applicable, unless the neutral conductor is a different size. С is the letter C, to indicate "Conductors" + BND is an optional indication to include a bonding conductor of the same size and type as the power conductors.
+This would not be utilized for cable assemblies where the bonding conductor is an inherent part of the cable, but could be utilized for conduit applications.
+If the bonding conductor is a different size of type, refer to Section 4.1.2.
+Size is the conductor size in AWG or kcmil.
+Type is the cable / wire type.
 Utilize CSA standard type references where applicable.
+The conductor shall always be copper, unless otherwise indicated.
 Volt is the voltage rating of the cable / wires (Not the applied system voltage).
 Other is an optional field for other special characteristics of the cable, such as "Shielded" or insulation class for medium voltage cabling